ekliao/EricLiaoDigitalGarden/src/site/notes/Syncing Obsidian for Free.md

 ```

 This is the path that a diff tool such as [[Beyond Compare\|Beyond Compare]] needs to point to in order to find files.

+---
+## Dropbox
+I used to have my desktop Obsidian vaults on [[Dropbox\|Dropbox]], but haven't found any workable solution for syncing it to mobile devices, so I moved Obsidian to [[iCloud\|iCloud]].
+It's been almost smooth sailing since.